 Dr. Stramaglia received his Doctor of Veterinary Medicine from the University of Bologna, Italy in 1985.
 A native of Fairfield County, he graduated from Darien High School and attended Syracuse University, earning his BS in biology.
 Dr. Stramaglia is also licensed to practice veterinary medicine throughout Europe.
-Dr. Stramaglia joined Broad River Animal Hospital in 1986 and he just celebrated his 30th anniversary with Broad River Animal Hospital.
+Dr. Stramaglia joined Broad River Animal Hospital in 1986 and he recently celebrated his 33rd anniversary with us.
 His areas of interest include canine and feline internal medicine, and greyhound rescue.
-He is a member of the American Veterinary Medical Association, the Connecticut Veterinary Medical Association, the Fairfield Veterinary Medical Association and the American Animal Hospital Association.
+He is a member of the American Veterinary Medical Association, the Connecticut Veterinary Medical Association, the Fairfield Veterinary Medical Association, and the American Animal Hospital Association.

 Dr. Lamothe received her Doctor of Veterinary Medicine from Cornell University College of Veterinary Medicine in 1990.
-Before joining Broad River Animal Hospital in 1994, she practiced in New York and Pennsylvania, and spent three years as a part-time emergency veterinarian.
+Before joining Broad River Animal Hospital in 1994, she practiced in New York and Pennsylvania and spent three years as a part-time emergency veterinarian.
 In 1999, Dr. Lamothe became a partner of Broad River Animal Hospital and owner in 2015.
 Dr. Lamothe's professional interests include soft tissue and orthopedic surgery, geriatric medicine, feline medicine and surgery, and ultrasound.
-She is a member of the American Veterinary Medical Association, Fairfield County Veterinary Medical Association, Connecticut Veterinary Medical Association, American Animal Hospital Association, Association of Feline Practitioners and the Veterinary Managers Council of Connecticut.
+She is a member of the American Veterinary Medical Association, Fairfield County Veterinary Medical Association, Connecticut Veterinary Medical Association, American Animal Hospital Association, Association of Feline Practitioners, and the Veterinary Managers Council of Connecticut.
 Dr. Lamothe has 2 & "3/4" rescued kitties: "Mama Mia", "Mad Max" and her 3-legged kitty "Nubbin' but Trouble" (aka "The Nubster").
 "What I enjoy most about being a veterinarian is the long term bonds I have developed with both my clients and their pets.
 I deeply value the trust that has developed and it enables me to really partner with my clients in all aspects of their pet's health care."
 When she's not at the hospital, you will probably find her in her garden, or cycling around Fairfield County.

-Dr. Zimels grew up in Chappaqua, New York, and lived in New York City for five years, where she earned her BA at Columbia, and worked as a paralegal.
+Dr. Zimels grew up in Chappaqua, New York, and lived in New York City for five years, where she earned her BA at Columbia and worked as a paralegal.
 She then decided to pursue veterinary medicine, fulfilling the prerequisites for veterinary school at California Polytechnic San Luis Obispo, and completing her Doctor of Veterinary Medicine at Michigan State University in 1996.
-Dr. Zimels worked at Broad River Animal Hospital from 1997-2002, and returned in 2006.
-She is a member of the American Veterinary Medical Association, Fairfield Veterinary Medical Association and the American Animal Hospital Association.
+Dr. Zimels worked at Broad River Animal Hospital from 1997-2002 and returned in 2006.
+She is a member of the American Veterinary Medical Association, Fairfield Veterinary Medical Association, and the American Animal Hospital Association.
 Dr. Zimels is interested in soft tissue surgery and supporting the human-animal bond.

 Dr. Senker is the founder of Broad River Animal Hospital and "retired" in December 2014.
 He received his Doctor of Veterinary Medicine from the University of Georgia College of Veterinary Medicine in 1969.
 A native of Baltimore, Maryland, Dr. Senker received his undergraduate degree from the University of Maryland.
 Following graduation from veterinary school, he practiced small animal medicine in Stamford, Connecticut from 1969 to 1978, and in 1979 founded Broad River Animal Hospital.
 He is past president of the Fairfield County Veterinary Medical Association.
-Dr Senker has been certified in veterinary acupuncture for over 20 years.
+Dr. Senker has been certified in veterinary acupuncture for over 20 years.
 You may still find Dr. Senker filling in at the hospital from time to time when he's not too busy with the demands of retirement and his eight grandchildren!